Tsepo Masilela: Getafe

 On 20 August 2011, Masilela joined the Spanish La Liga club Getafe on a season-long loan deal from Maccabi Haifa.
 He returned to Maccabi Haifa after the expiry of his loan deal with Getafe.

 Kaizer Chiefs

 Masilela returned to South Africa after five years overseas to sign for Kaizer Chiefs in mid-2012.
 He made his debut in November 2012 in a 3–2 win over Moroka Swallows.

 International career

 Masilela was the first player to be called up while campaigning in the National First Division.
 Since 2006 he has played for South Africa, participating in the 2006 African Nations Cup, 2008 African Nations Cup, the 2009 FIFA Confederations Cup, the 2010 FIFA World Cup and the 2013 African Nations Cup.

 Personal life

-His father, Eric Masilela is a Witbank Aces legend having played with the likes of Lawrence Siyangaphi, Harris Chueu, Steve Makua and Thomas Ngobe, father of Dumisa Ngobe.
+His father, Eric Maela is a Witbank Aces legend having played with the likes of Lawrence Siyangaphi, Harris Chueu, Steve Makua and Thomas Ngobe, father of Dumisa Ngobe.
 He is paternal half-brother of Innocent Maela.